Are you good with words?

 In addition, the copyeditor checks for factual errors, so a deep store of general information is also invaluable in this career.
 (Are you good at Jeopardy as well?)
 The copyeditor also enforces whatever elements of “house style” a particular publishing firm may impose on its authors (such as gender-neutral language, and the like).
 Finally, the copyeditor is the first line of defense against libel suits.
 As you can see, it is a position of some responsibility.

-Farther up the chain of command is the acquisitions editor, who interacts directly with authors, solicits new manuscripts, negotiates contracts, and the like.
-These are the folks who get invited to the great parties!
+Still farther up the chain of command in the publishing industry is the acquisitions editor, who interacts directly with authors, solicits new manuscripts, negotiates contracts, and the like.
+These are the folks who get invited to the great parties and for whom publishing is a bookworm’s paradise!